 Description:

-Returns token ID for the current token (default) or the provided one by the optional paremeter t
+Returns entity type for the current entity (default) or the provided one by the optional parameter t

 .
 Note that this functions has a special shorthand #